Public exhibition for proposed heritage protection for the 'Lintel Grange Homestead Complex' has closed.

 We are now in Stage 5 of the Planning Scheme Amendment Process outlined in the table below.

-After Council receives the panel report, a report will be made to Councillors at a Council meeting (date TBD) to make a decision on the planning scheme amendment.
+A report will be made to Councillors at a Planning Delegated Committee meeting to be held on 12 June 2024 to make a decision on the planning scheme amendment.

 What is the Lintel Grange Homestead Complex